 The project for the MOSFETs segment will extend over a period of approximately two years.
-The manufacture of wafers for a substantial share of products will be transferred into a more cost-efficient fab.
-As a consequence, certain other wafer manufacturing currently occurring in-house will be transferred to third-party foundries.
+The manufacture of wafers for certain critical products will be transferred into a more cost-efficient fab.
+As a consequence, certain other wafer manufacturing currently occurring inhouse will be transferred to third-party foundries.